Personality traits’ influence at developing overthinking behavior

 But don’t despair.
 Just because you have these specific attributes doesn’t mean you are certainly going to develop overthinking behavior.

-It just means you’ll have to be more weary of the possibility of developing overthinking behavior.
+It just means you’ll have to be more wary of the possibility of developing overthinking behavior.
 Thus, you must take extra measures to protect your mental health as well as you can.

 Overthinking is also influenced by environment, culture, and your mindset.

-CBT, short for Cognitive behavioral therapy, can be especially useful for developing healthy habits while simultaneously combatting harmful, negative habits in order to combat overthinking behavior.
+CBT, short for Cognitive behavioral therapy, can be especially useful for developing healthy habits while simultaneously combatting harmful, negative habits to combat overthinking behavior.